pagekite/PyPagekite/doc/MANPAGE.md

      Write PID to the named file.
    * <b>--errorurl</b>=`U`
      URL to redirect to when back-ends are not found.

+   * <b>--selfsign <br />
+     Configure the built-in HTTP daemon for HTTPS, first generating a new self-signed certificate using <b>openssl</b> if necessary.

    * <b>--httpd</b>=`X`:`P`, <b>--httppass</b>=`X`, <b>--pemfile</b>=`X` <br />
      Configure the built-in HTTP daemon.
 These options are likely to